haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-binding-sites/index.md

 <a class="prompt prompt-linux">
 tar xzf \<archive\>.tgz
 </a>

+**Note:** You can use the same strategy to download the runs from your own research projects.

 **Note:** You can also view a result page from a downloaded pre-calculated docking run.
 For this go into the ```runs``` directory and then download the runs using: